-We speak with the Co-Founder and Chairman of CLO-ME as they rebrand and reposition in 2022 to MEA HR & Learning
+We speak with the Co-Founder and Chairman of CLO-ME as they rebrand and reposition to MEA HR & Learning

 Chief Learning Officer Middle East (CLO ME) has been informing regional HR and L&D professionals for over ten years.
-Tell us why have you decided to reposition Clo-me as MEA HR?
+Tell us why you decided to reposition Clo-me as MEA HR.

-In these changing times, I believe we now have an opportunity to offer enhanced and more intuitive services to our members, our strategic partners, and our stakeholders.
+Its been a time of consolidation through mergers and acquisitions, and I believe that the opportunity to offer enhanced and more intuitive services to our members, our strategic partners, and our stakeholders.
 We are doing this by firstly, rebranding and repositioning Clo-me and secondly by partnering with a successful and innovative UAE-based media and events business.
-We have added considerable value to the regional Human Resources & Learning and Development (HR and L&D) professions, but have been limited to what we can undertake because of the voluntary nature of our initiatives as part of our CSR services for the HR and Learning community.
+We have added considerable value to the regional Human Resources & Learning and Development (HR and L&D) professions, but have been limited in what we can undertake because of the voluntary nature of our initiatives as part of our CSR services for the HR and Learning community.

 It is fair to say that we, along with the profession, have come of age.

-Why has Clo-ME partnered with MEA-Finance/business to launch MEA HR?
+Why did Clo-ME partner with MEA-Finance/business to launch MEA HR?

-How will the business model for MEA HR & Learning change with the rebrand and repositioning?
+How will the business model for MEA HR & Learning change with the rebranding and repositioning?

 From our inception, because of our voluntary approach, we have not had a “commercial” model.
 However, we will now transition from our volunteer’s website to a commercial enterprise.

 We have done an amazing job over the past 10 years, producing great content for our members, keeping them informed of the latest developments, jobs and up-to-date reports and data.